informedcitizenry/z80DotNet/README.md

 `End of file reached without block closure` - A block directive has no corresponding closure.

+`error: invalid option` - An invalid option was passed to the command-line.

 `error: option requires a value` -  An option was passed in the command-line that expected an argument that was not supplied.

 `File previously included.
 Possible circular reference?` - An input file was given in the command-line or a directive was issued to include a source file that was previously include.